-Coppename Monding Nature Reserve consists of roughly 50 kilometers of coast between the estuaries of the Coppename and Suriname Rivers.
+Coppenamemonding Nature Reserve ("Coppename" for short) in the Saramacca District consists of approximately 50 kilometers of coast between the estuaries of the Coppename and Suriname Rivers.
 The reserve's bare mudflats and mangroves several kilometers wide run along the coast.
 Saline, brackish, and freshwater grass swamps are found to the south.

 Pralala Pan (see photo gallery), a well known lagoon in the reserve, is home to several waterfowl species.
 The water in the lagoon can be more than one meter deep in the rainy season, then may totally dry up in the long dry season.

-The reserve is owned by the government under the responsibility of the head of the State Forest Department and managed by the Nature Conservation Division (NCD).
-Coppename Monding is listed as an Endemic Bird Area (EBA) due to the common occurrence of three range-restricted species: Guyanan Piculet, Blood-colored Woodpecker, and Rufous Crabhawk.
+The reserve is owned by the government under the jurisdiction of the Ministry of Physical Planning, Land Use, and Forest Management (RGB by its Dutch acronym).
+It is managed by the Nature Conservation Division (NCD) within the Ministry's Forest Service (LBB by its Dutch acronym).
+Coppename is listed as an Endemic Bird Area (EBA) due to the common occurrence of three range-restricted species: Guyanan Piculet, Blood-colored Woodpecker, and Rufous Crabhawk.

-The mudflats and the swamps are important for numurous North American shorebirds; nearly 400,000 shorebirds have been counted during an aerial survey.
+The mudflats and the swamps are important for numerous migratory shorebirds breeding or stopping over in North America; nearly 400,000 shorebirds have been counted during an aerial survey.
 The area is known for its high biological production.
 It has a rich population of fish, shrimp, and crabs, and other wildlife.
 It also protects the breeding and feeding grounds of large numbers of local and migratory bird species, and nursery grounds for fish and shrimp.

 Ecology & Conservation